fbpx

 Other MBA Degree Options

 In addition to its full-time MBA program, LBS offers several MBA degree options for applicants who are more advanced in their careers.
 One such option is the 20-month Executive MBA, which is held across London and Dubai.
-The school also supports two 20-month Global Executive MBA programs: the EMBA-Global Americas and Europe held between LBS and Columbia Business School, and the EMBA-Global Asia held between LBS, Columbia Business School and the University of Hong Kong.
+The school also supports a 20-month Global Executive MBA program, the EMBA-Global Americas and Europe held between LBS and Columbia Business School.

 Concentrations at LBS